 In sessions five to eight, we really amped the workouts up.
 As well as doing the regular toning and strengthening exercises I had done in the first couple of weeks, we added metabolic training to the last five minutes of each session—much like a HIIT (high-intensity interval training) workout.

 Targeting weight loss, I did more cardio-based exercises—while hooked up to the EMS machine, of course.
 Think lots of mountain climbers, squat jumps, kettlebell swings and shadow boxing.
 The lying-down bicycles were my fave—I could really feel the burn in my abs.

-The goal was to keep moving the whole five minutes.
-It was defs more fast-paced than the strengthening and toning workout…and I loved it.
+The goal was to keep moving for the whole five minutes.
+It was definitely more fast-paced than the strengthening and toning workout… and I loved it.
 The pulse frequency is different to the strengthening frequency, as well.
-Instead of feeling like deep-tissue massage, it feels like a tapping or vibration on your muscles and you can actually see your body shaking with the currents—crazy!
+Instead of feeling like a deep-tissue massage, it feels like a tapping or vibration on your muscles and you can actually see your body shaking with the currents—crazy.

 And my back is thanking me too.
 Due to old sporting injuries, I suffer from lower back pain.
 Time and time again, I’ve been told, “working out will strengthen your core muscles that, in turn, helps to relieve back pain”.
 In the past, I’ve been too lazy to test this method out but guess what?
 It works!
 Five weeks of EMS training and my back pain is seemingly non-existent—hallelujah.